The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 The truth is that creating a valid contract is quite simple.
 You only need to:

-- have her agree to it
+- have them agree to it

 - exchange whatever is outlined